| | |

 • Magnets – I used 8 round, ceramic, .75″ magnets per classroom door window covering.

 • Sewing Machine – Mine isn’t anything fancy.
-Bought it at Costco years ago and it’s still crafting with me!
+I bought it at Costco years ago and it’s still crafting with me!

 • Thread – I used black.

-• Cutting Mat – I use this cutting mat for so many projects, it’s been worth the investment.
-It makes cutting so much easier.
+• Cutting Mat – I use this cutting mat for so many projects, like these Flax Seed Heating Bags.
+It’s been worth the investment as it makes cutting so much easier.

 • Acrylic Ruler – This is an excellent compliment to the cutting mat.

-• Rotary Cutter – The rotary cutter is also a compliment to the cutting mat and acrylic ruler.
-Precision cutting at it’s finest!
+• Rotary Cutter – The rotary cutter is also a complement to the cutting mat and acrylic ruler.
+This is precision cutting at its finest!

 • Iron